itsperi/threadparse/README.md

 ## Utilities
 Included are utility files (that aren't comprehensive, but can be changed to fit your purposes).

-`clone.sh <file> <target>`

-Takes an input file with Github repos on each line, and a target directory where the repos will be cloned locally.
+`clone.sh <file> <target>` takes an input file with Github repos on each line, and a target directory where the repos will be cloned locally.

-`puller.py`

-Uses a Github API token provided by the user to call for urls of repos that match the query "language:python threading in:code".
+`puller.py` uses a Github API token provided by the user to call for urls of repos that match the query "language:python threading in:code".
 This can be changed to get other query results.

 ## Example usage
 With a directory named `files` in the root directory, run  `python parse.py -s -o results.json files` then run `python stats.py results.json --out-dir summary --by-repo > summary.txt`.